Scaredy Cat

 Scaredy Cat is a 1948 Warner Bros.
 Merrie Melodies cartoon directed by Chuck Jones.
-The short was released on December 18, 1948 and stars Porky Pig and Sylvester the Cat.
+The short was released on December 18, 1948, and stars Porky Pig and Sylvester the Cat.
 The cartoon is notable in that it marks the first time the name "Sylvester" is used for the popular feline character.
 In previous shorts, the cat is unnamed, except for in the 1947 cartoon Tweetie Pie in which he is referred to as "Thomas".

+This is the first of three comedy horror-themed cartoons that starred the duo, with the other two being Claws for Alarm (1954) and Jumpin' Jupiter (1955).
+They all had the running theme of Porky and Sylvester settling down for the night in a location that was dangerous, with Porky being oblivious and Sylvester being aware and trying to alert Porky, but only succeeding in annoying him.